St Luke's Hospital, Singapore: Patient subsidies

 The means test was introduced by MOH in 2000 to provide financial assistance to elderly patients who could not afford the intermediate healthcare services, especially if the period of hospitalization was long.
 Patients qualify for varying levels of subsidy from the government using the means test as an income assessment framework.
 The rate of subsidy that a patient qualifies for depends on the per capita income of the patient's family.
-Ownership of major assets such as private property is also taken into consideration.
+Ownership of major assets, such as private property, is also taken into consideration.
 The means test was also introduced as part of the changes proposed by an inter-ministerial committee on healthcare for elderly patients.
-The committee proposed that voluntary welfare organizations expand their services to cater to the elderly from middle income families as well, a departure from the traditional practice of catering to the poor only.
+The committee proposed that voluntary welfare organizations expand their services to cater to the elderly from middle-income families as well, a departure from the traditional practice of catering to the poor only.
 As such, means testing facilitates the allocation of scarce healthcare resources to patients who have genuine financial difficulties.

 Besides means testing, the hospital has also put in place several policies to help patients who have genuine financial difficulties.
 Patients under public assistance do not have to pay their hospitalization fees.
-For patients who do not qualify for public assistance but are in need of financial assistance, the St Luke's Patient Welfare Fund enables them to undergo rehabilitation even though they are not able to pay.
+For patients who do not qualify for public assistance but are in need of financial assistance, the St. Luke's Patient Welfare Fund enables them to undergo rehabilitation even though they are not able to pay.
 The Patient Welfare Fund is funded by donations from Christian organizations and the public.
 In the year 2000, more than 110 patients benefitted from the Patient Welfare Fund.

 St Luke's ElderCare Ltd

-St Luke's ElderCare Ltd started in 1999 with the aim of providing appropriate elder care services to families who require assistance to take care of their elderly relatives when they are at work.
-With the rapidly greying population of Singapore, there is a greater need for day care centers for the elderly within the community.
+St. Luke's ElderCare Ltd. started in 1999 with the aim of providing appropriate elder care services to families who require assistance to take care of their elderly relatives when they are at work.
+With the rapidly greying population of Singapore, there is a greater need for daycare centers for the elderly within the community.
 As of 2015, there are 11 ElderCare centers throughout Singapore.
-The centers are located at Bukit Timah, Changkat, Clementi, Hougang, Jurong East, Serangoon, Tampines, Telok Blangah, Whampoa and Yishun.
+The centers are located at Bukit Timah, Changkat, Clementi, Hougang, Jurong East, Serangoon, Tampines, Telok Blangah, Whampoa, and Yishun.
 The centers provide both social and maintenance rehabilitation services for the elderly.
 Social rehabilitation involves providing a place for the elderly to spend their time in.
-Maintenance rehabilitation on the other hand refers to physiotherapy and occupational therapy.
-Besides providing elderly care services, the centers also has volunteer program to get the youth to interact with the elderly.
+Maintenance rehabilitation, on the other hand, refers to physiotherapy and occupational therapy.
+Besides providing elderly care services, the centers also have a volunteer program to get the youth to interact with the elderly.